AequilibraE/aequilibrae/docs/source/route_choice/choice_set_generation.rst

 multi-core processors and improving computational performance.
 As Rieser-Schüssler et al. [1]_ noted, pathfinding is the most time-consuming stage in generating a set of route choices.
 Despite the optimisations implemented to reduce the computational load of maintaining the route set generation overhead, computational time is still not trivial, as pathfinding remains the dominant factor in determining runtime.
+An application of route choice algorithm for very large networks is presented in [2]_.

 Link-Penalization
 ~~~~~~~~~~~~~~~~~